 -> Add a Session to Identify Org Readiness & Documentation Gaps:

 Another session should be spent on asking questions to identify skill set, knowledge and documentation gaps:

 - Understand each group’s documentation gaps (i.e. job aides and business procedures, policies, process guidance)

 - As part of this section, you should discuss and get a list of existing documents that need to be updated, as well as getting an understanding of which new documents (procedures, job aids, policies, etc.) need to be created from scratch.
 Use a Documents’ Matrix to capture the input.
 You can create the Matrix template by yourself from scratch, or you view and obtain a Documentation Matrix Template from AGS.

 - Discuss each group’s preferences for training, communications, and other change management delivery.

-Session to Assess Leader & Employee Readiness Criteria:
+-> Add a Session to Assess Leadership & Employee Readiness Criteria:

 Another session should involve discussing and assessing each group’s